boehs/boehs/README.md

+I'm travelling and thus cannot keyboard until the 15th — maybe the 16th

+---

 I speak many dialects of computer, but mostly Rust, Swift, and TypeScript.
 I like learning stuff about the world.

                      &&&&&&&&&%%%%%%%%%%%##########(((//